-Did you know that when you get to Step 12 of the dissection of a cow's eye you will find a strange, shiny coating right behind the retina?
+Did you know that when you get to Step 12 in the dissection of a cow's eye you will find a strange, shiny coating right behind the retina?
 This shiny coating is called the tapetum lucidum.
 Sounds like a magic spell from Harry Potter, right?
 Well, actually, not really.

 Tapetum lucidum is a Latin phrase that means "bright tapestry."
 This shiny surface lining the back of the eye has special reflective properties that allow a cow to see better at night.